techqueria/website/content/english/about/code-of-conduct.md

 ### Slack

-Within the Slack group, you can use the `/admin` command to reach out to an admin
+Within the Slack group, you can reach out to us via the `#meta` channel.

 For more information on getting the most out of our Slack workspace, [see our Slack welcome page](/communities/slack/).